 This depends on how long you want to keep hair chalk on your hair.
 Fairly, you can keep it for days, but be careful not to keep hair chalk on for too long, as it can get messy and tacky.

-• If you are preparing for an event that will happen in the evening, for instance, color your hair in the morning.
-This will allow it to dry and be firm before then.
+- If you are preparing for an event that will happen in the evening, for instance, color your hair in the morning.

-• Don’t let hair chalk color stay for too many days – three or less is fine.
+- Don’t leave hair chalk in for too long – three days (or less) is fine.

-• Even if you are using a specific rain-resistant (pardon the neologism) hair chalk, stay out of the rain after chalking.
+- Even if you are using specific rain-resistant hair chalk, stay out of the rain after chalking.

 You can also wash your hair with shampoo.
-But, before you begin to wash, here are some facts you need to digest:
+Nevertheless, here are some facts you need to digest beforehand:

-• You should have used a shampoo and conditioner to wet your hair before chalking.
+- You should have used shampoo and conditioner to wet your hair before chalking.

-• For a bleached hair, more shampoo and washing will be required.
-This is because the bleached hair would have demanded more hair chalk to color.
+- For bleached hair, more shampoo and washing will be required.

-• Drying your hair in the air for the first three days will remove the hair chalk.
+- Blow-drying your hair for the first three days will remove the hair chalk.

-Once these points are digested, washing is straightforward: just wash the air slowly and completely with the shampoo.
+- Once these points are covered, just wash the hair slowly with the shampoo.
 Gently condition your hair and use hair masks to nourish the hair after the hair chalks.

 Avoid chalk-dyeing your hair too often, as it’ll strip your hair of its natural moisture and make it look dull.